 ETZ Ltd, a not-for-profit company tasked with spearheading North East Scotland’s energy transition ambition, has unveiled new plans to build a transformative Energy Transition Skills Hub that aims to equip the workforce of the future with the skills industry needs to deliver the low-carbon transition.

-Delivered in collaboration with NESCol and lead corporate sponsor Shell UK Limited (Shell UK), the Energy Transition Skills Hub will benefit from world class funding and expertise as it puts young people and the local community at the heart of development plans.
+Delivered in collaboration with NESCol and lead corporate sponsor Shell UK Limited (Shell UK), the Energy Transition Skills Hub will benefit from funding and expertise as it puts young people and the local community at the heart of development plans.

 Supported by Scottish Government Just Transition Funding of £4.5m over two years, ETZ is investing £800,000 in the project.
 Shell UK’s £1.8m investment aims to help 1,000 people into energy transition jobs across five years as part of the company’s wider drive to help 15,000 people into jobs with a focus on the energy transition across the decade.
 The new facility will provide flexible teaching spaces, a demonstration and teaching facility and a welding and fabrication academy all delivered by NESCol.